rutuja20901/Warehous-Management-REST-API/README.md

 # Warehouse-Management-REST-API
 This project is a REST API service built using Spring Boot for managing a library.
-The API supports CRUD (Create, Read, Update, Delete) operations to manage book information.
+The API supports CRUD (Create, Read, Update, Delete) operations to manage product information.
 This implementation is designed for easy testing and scalability.

 --